 Anime & Manga

-- In Code Geass, CC does this◊ in the final episode.
+- In Code Geass, CC does this in the final episode, providing the trope page.

 - Hinako's attempt at this is the event that kicks off Bitter Virgin's plot.
 Daisuke's sister also sees Sanctuary towards the end of the story.